anomalyae/thinking/_posts/2025-05-21-Agents-of-chaos.md

   </iframe>
 </div>

-<p>Agents have more autonomy which makes them inherently less predictable.
+<p class="font-nevermind">Agents have more autonomy which makes them inherently less predictable.
 While this freedom is wonderful for scope-defined research or calculating routes based on changing parameters in a fixed simulation, it is less than ideal for automation, reproducibility, customer-facing interfaces or where adherence to vision or values is important.</p><p> So, why the push for agents?</p>
 <hr>

 <h6 class="section-header">Table Stakes: AI Everywhere.</h6>
-<p>ChatGPT, Claude, Grok, Gemini, Meta AI, Mistral, Qwen, DeepSeek, everyone has an AI.
+<p class="font-nevermind">ChatGPT, Claude, Grok, Gemini, Meta AI, Mistral, Qwen, DeepSeek, everyone has an AI.
 Some are paid, others are free.
 Most are proprietary while the models originating from China are mostly free and/or open source which is refreshing to see as it democratises access and unlocks deeper innovation.
 The implication is commodification with <i>little monetary value accrual</i>.</p>

 <h5 class="section-header">Generative AI: Maturing, Multifaceted Technology.</h5>
-<p>AI trained on a large corpus of data is capable of mesmerising outputs.
+<p class="font-nevermind">AI trained on a large corpus of data is capable of mesmerising outputs.
 We marvel because generative AI bridges skills gaps immediately and is affordable for most people, historically two massive barriers to entry.</p>
-<p>Large Language Models (LLM’s) have changed much of the writing one encounters.
+<p class="font-nevermind">Large Language Models (LLM’s) have changed much of the writing one encounters.
 People use AI to write everything from essays to cover letters.
 You can use Suno.com to create music, Midjourney to create images, Higgsfield.AI to transform created images into jaw-dropping video.
 These are tremendous technological accomplishments and a massive neutraliser for people who didn’t have the training or opportunities to develop and refine their own skills.
 The fidelity and quality of these tools will only continue to improve and result in stunning work <i>at a fraction of the cost</i> when harnessed correctly.</p>

-<p>Technology is not without its risk vectors though.
+<p class="font-nevermind">Technology is not without its risk vectors though.
 When people use LLM’s to replace their thinking instead of improving it, mundane artefacts emerge.
 When music is uploaded for the sake of capturing streaming dollars, it dulls collective standards.</p>

 <div style="border: 1px solid #eaeaea; border-radius: 0; padding: 20px; margin: 30px 0; background-color: #fcfcfc; font-family: 'Poppins', sans-serif;">